 The second version of the pool, a substantial enlargement, was created in 1926-1927.
 This version had a series of concrete steps at the southern side called the Cascade, down which water flowed.
-The Neptune and Nereid statues, presently in the temple pediment, then stood at the top of the Cascade.
+The sculptures of Neptune and two nereids, now installed in the pediment of the temple, then stood at the top of the Cascade.
 The dressing rooms were begun in 1928 and furnished according to Hearst’s instruction.

-The final version of the pool as it stands at the Castle today is 104 feet long, 58 feet wide and 95 feet wide at alcove.
-It is 3.5 feet deep at the west end, 10 feet at drains and holds 345,000 gallons of water.
-Other unique aspects of the Neptune Pool include the oil burning heating system, the light-veined Vermont marble decorating the pools and colonnades, and four 17-century Italian bas-reliefs on the sides of the colonnades.
+The final version of the pool as it stands at the Castle today is 104 feet long, 58 feet wide and 95 feet wide at the alcove.
+It is 3.5 feet deep at the west end, 10 feet at the drains, and holds 345,000 gallons of water.
+Other notable aspects of the Neptune Pool include the oil-burning heating system, the Vermont marble that lines the basin, gutters, and alcove, and four Italian relief sculptures on the sides of the colonnades.